-- PI481G SELECTED TOPICS IN PHILOSOPHY (3) Fall Each time this course is offered it covers one specific area of philosophy or one particular philosopher.
-Possible course topics include Existentialism, Epistemology, Metaphysics, Environmental Ethics, Medical Ethics, Legal Ethics, the Philosophy of Plato, the Philosophy of Aristotle, the Philosophy of Samkara, the Phiilosophy of Lao Tzu. - PI486G TRAVEL STUDIES IN ASIA (3) Summer/Odd Years Philosophy students and others interested in gaining a direct intensive exposure to Asian culture and philosophy will be interested in participating in this course.
+PA692 PRACTICUM (3) Fall/Spring Applied research in the field under the guidance of a major professor.
+Prerequisite: Consent of MPA Chair.
+PA695 THESIS (6) Fall/Spring PHYSICAL ED UCATION (PE) PE454G ADAPTED AND DEVELOPMENTAL PHYSICAL EDUCATION, RECREATION AND DANCE (3) Spring/Even Years This course emphasizes assessment, design and implementation of physical education that meets the developmental characteristics and special needs of pre-school and school age children, youth, and adults including those with disabilities or health related impairments.
+Particular attention is paid to adaptations to instruction, equipment and facilities to accommodate and individualize PE instruction for students with disabilities in schools and participants in community settings.
+Prerequisites: ED201, ED300 and eitherPE352, 392a or 353, 392b with a grade of "C" or above.
+PHILOSOPHY (PI) PI481G SELECTED TOPICS IN PHILOSOPHY (3) Fall Each time this course is offered it covers one specific area of philosophy or one particular philosopher.
+Possible course topics include Existentialism, Epistemology, Metaphysics, Environmental Ethics, Medical Ethics, Legal Ethics, the Philosophy of Samkara, and the Philosophy of Lao Tzu.
+The course may be repeated for credit under different topics.
+PI486G TRAVEL STUDIES IN ASIA (3) Summer/Odd Years Philosophy students and others interested in gaining a direct intensive exposure to Asian culture and philosophy will be interested in participating in this course.
 Each summer one of the faculty in the philosophy program will take a group of students into a particular Asian country of choice.
 At this time, destination of this course is planned to be either India, Tibet, China, or Japan.
 This course is invaluable for students who are specializing in Asian philosophy, though anyone could benefit from this unique opportunity to gain a direct encounter with one of these countries under the guidance of an expert in the culture and religion/philosophy of that particular country.

-PI/MI508 MICRONESIAN PHILOSOPHY (3)

-This course examines the various approaches to philosophy found in Micronesia.
+PI/MI508 MICRONESIAN PHILOSOPHY (3) Spring/Odd Years This course examines the various approaches to philosophy found in Micronesia.
 Philosophy is framed by historical and cultural conditions.
 This course will explicate the meaning and significance of philosophical wisdom for the dominant cultures, past and present, in Micronesia.
-Prerequisite: Graduate standing.
+Prerequisite: Graduate standing .
+PSYCHOLOGY (PY) PY413G RESEARCH METHODOLOGY IN THE BEHAVIORAL SCIENCES (3) Fall This course is an intensive study of selected research topics in the behavioral sciences, with emphasis on formulating and presenting research.
+Prerequisites: PY101 and MA385 .